What is SCI and the Impact Factor?

-The Science Citation Index (now the Science Citation Index Expanded, or SCIE) is one of the core databases included in the products Web of Knowledge and Web of Science, owned by Thomson Reuters (http://ipscience.thomsonreuters.com/product/web-of-science/).
+The Science Citation Index (now the Science Citation Index Expanded, or SCIE) is one of the core databases included in the products Web of Knowledge and Web of Science, owned by Clarivate.
+This was formerly owned by Thomson Reuters, who were acquired by Clarivate in 2016.

-This shows why a journal will expect you to follow certain processes and adhere to deadlines during the submission process, and also to format your article to meet their formatting criteria.
+The article linked above shows why a journal will expect you to follow certain processes and adhere to deadlines during the submission process, and also will expect you to format your article to meet their formatting criteria.
 They make these stipulations so that they themselves can adhere to the standards required by the selection and inclusion process.

 You need to have a subscription to access the Web of Science content and reports, but many institutions will have this.
 Talk to your librarian or departmental colleagues if you are unsure if you have access or how to use the products.